You know that moment where you ask yourself:

 Talk about wasting money.

-Purchasing a water filter can save you a ton of money in the long-run.
+You can buy a water filter and save tons of money in the long-run.

 Elite Daily published a hilarious article on why we’re being stupid if we still buy bottled water.